-The Service currently responds to the most critical incidents in urban areas in 07:38 minutes which is 82 seconds quicker than the 09:00 measure in the IRMP.
-Rural attendance times currently exceed our 12 minutes measure by 18 seconds, currently sitting at 12:18.
-This is mainly due to non-addressable locations in rural areas which means that attending appliances require more time to locate the incident.
+The Service currently responds to the most critical incidents in urban areas in 07:48 minutes which is 10 seconds slower than in 2022/23.
+We attended rural incidents in 12:04 minutes, which is 12 seconds quicker than 2022/23.
+Rural attendance times are greater than urban attendance times mainly due to the non-addressable locations in rural areas which means the attending appliances require more time to locate the incident.
 Within the Service we are promoting the use of the app What3words, the app is a useful tool for operational crews and the public to provide an exact location of an incident in rural and remote areas.

-Total fires have increase from 1,876 in 2021/22 to 2,264 in 2022/23.
-Of the 2,264 fires, 1,005 were primary fires, 1,221 were secondary fires and 38 were chimney fires.
+Total fires have decreased by 26% from 2,273 in 2022/23 to 1,685 in 2023/24.
+Of the 1,685 fires, 898 were primary fires and 746 were secondary fires.

 Primary fires are fire in buildings, vehicles or some outdoor structures / any fire involving death, injury or rescue / fires attended by five or more pumping appliances.
+Secondary fires are small outdoor fires, not involving people or property.